gnepul-ace/mamba_modulation/README.md

 This repository contains our code for the paper "Mamba Modulation: On the Length Generalization of Mamba".
 The majority of the code is derived from [MambaExtend](https://github.com/ArminAzizi98/LongContextMamba).

+## Structure

+Each folder in this repo contains a unique modification of [MambaExtend](https://github.com/ArminAzizi98/LongContextMamba), which can be run separately.

 ## Setting up environments

 In general, it is recommended to install the `requirements.txt` file by running